 The biggest tip?
 Go for a shirt that's bigger than your normal size.
 The extra room will give you extra fabric to play with and allow you to customize just how body-hugging the fit ends up being.
 Choosing a style with a little bit of texture—think linen blends and thicker cottons over silks and modals—can make things a bit easier as well, as these fabrics will give your knot a bit of grip.
 Also, don't be afraid to bring in some reinforcements: A well-placed rubber band will keep your knot in place all day long.

 So now that you're armed with the basics, read on to discover some seriously genius ways to knot a shirt.

 A tied-up tee is an easy way to dress down your sharpest suits and add a bit of visual interest to even the most basic of outfits.
 That said, it's not always the easiest to pull off—especially if you're new to the knotting game.
 The one cardinal rule to follow?
-Twist your shirt tight before tying it into a knot—that will give you a bit of control before you secure the knot.
+Twist your shirt tight before tying it into a knot—it will give you a bit of control before you secure the knot.
 If you still can't get it to stay, or if you're tying an already cropped style, grab a rubber band and secure it like you would a bun for a shape that won't budge.